psas/tsar-software/CentralManager/src/README.md

 Sequencer
 + Sequences through a list of step for a liquid engine test fire.
 + Checks if the system needs to go into an emergency state.
-+ Processes commands from clients (start, emergency stop, halt, continue, etc).
++ Processes commands from clients (start, emergency stop, halt, continue, end, etc).

 Hardware Controller
 + Hardware interface for Central Manager
 + Reads data form I2C sensor.
-+ Handles GPIO conections.
++ Controls GPIO conections.
++ Read hearbeats from Actuator Controller system using UART.
 + Sends commands and hearbeats to Actuator Controller system using UART.

 Link Logger
-+ Converts all Sequencer and Hardware data into JSON strings for saving and for the server to send.
++ Converts all Sequencer and Hardware status/data into JSON strings for saving and for the server to send.
-+ Converts receive JSON strings from the server into a struct for the Sequencer to process.
++ Converts receive JSON strings from the Server into a struct for the Sequencer to process.

 Server
 + Asynchronous TCP server.